GluuFederation/docs-ce-prod/3.0.1/source/api-guide/scim-api.md

 |rsid     |string   |path    |TRUE    |Resource set description ID|
 |Authorization|string|header |FALSE   |

-The response contains either JSON/XML application with a status code `200` if the request is successful.
+The response contains a JSON body with a status code `200` if the request was successfully processed.

 Please see the [Response Code Section](#response-codes) for more details.